ali-rivera/Python-Support-Hours/2_Git+GitHub/Git-GitHub.md

         5. After doing a final review, you can merge your branches and your new feature will be added to your main branch.

 #### Use Case 3: Using GitHub in Class
 Ok - more realistically you'll probably interact with GitHub the most in your classes right now.
-Your professors may host their materails on GitHub and you'll want to be able to get the up-to-date materials as they are added.
+Your professors may host their materials on GitHub and you'll want to be able to get the up-to-date materials as they are added.
 You'll also want to be able to have any code files, like a homework .ipynb file, they share available to run on whatever environment you have chosen.
 Here's how that looks:

     They will:
         1. Set up a repo on GitHub with the course materials.
 Let's say they add the files to the repo weekly, so each week they add the new files you'll need for that week.